paul-wolf/djaq/README.md

 Djaq provides whitelisting of apps and models you want to expose.
 It also lets you hook requests and filter to ensure only data you want to expose is accessible.

+> Note that Djaq is still in an early phase of development.
+No warranties about reliability, security, that it will work exactly as described.
+And it only supports Postgresql at this time.

 ## Quickstart